EffiSciencesResearch/hackathon42/README.md

 Datasets (23 and 456) contain the embeddings of mnist digits.
 You won't be able to inspect those datasets ^^.
 (The id of those datasets are 23 and 456)

+### Human datasets (5pts)

+This dataset (id=999) contains images of humans.
+You will have to start from a pre-trained neural network to improve your chances.
+This dataset is not in the same format as the two others for memory size reasons.
+You will need to unzip the dataset to start working.
+This dataset requires the use of a gpu (unlike the other datasets), for example google colab.
+You can save your colab gpu to use it on this dataset.

 ### How to get the 5 labels

 Revelation: